UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_10_Instructions.md

     decide which dimension is the length, width, and depth.

 2. Explore the distribution of price.
-Do you discover anything unusual or surprising?
-(Hint: Carefully think about the binwidth and make sure you try a wide range of values.)
+Do you discover anything unusual or surprising? (**Hint**: Carefully think about the binwidth and make sure you try a wide range of values.)

 3. How many diamonds are 0.99 carat?
 How many are 1 carat?
 What do you think is the cause of the difference?